-Beef Allergy in Dogs: Symptoms, Bison Cross-Reactivity & Diet Alternatives
+Beef Allergy in Dogs: Symptoms, Cross-Reactivity & Alternatives

-Beef is one of the most commonly reported triggers in canine food allergy literature.
-Owner's guide to symptoms, the bison and dairy cross-reactivity question, and protein alternatives to discuss with your vet.
+Owner's guide to beef food allergy in dogs — symptoms, the bison cross-reactivity question, and protein alternatives to discuss with your vet.

 By Gary — 7+ years managing my Cockapoo's food allergies.
 Sources cited below.